frankhale/FSharpWebApi/README.md

 #FSharpWebApi

-A port of the C# ASP.NET Web API project template to F#
+A port of the C# ASP.NET Web API project template to F#.
+Basically I created a new C# ASP.NET Web API project and then took all that code and ported it to F#.

 ##Status

-Still have to finish up the AccountController and then port the entire Areas folder.
-I'm gonna plug more at it tomorrow (20 Feb 2015) but it may still be a few days off before finishing.
+Everything is ported except the HelpPage Area.
+That has been started and should be complete soon.

 ##License